-Children usually demonstrate signs of autism--such as delayed language skills, limited social interaction, repetitive behaviors, or loss of previously acquired speech or social skills--by age two or three.
+Children usually demonstrate signs of autism—such as delayed language skills, limited social interaction, repetitive behaviors, or loss of previously acquired speech or social skills—by age 2 or 3.

 However, they might show other developmental delays associated with autism by 18 months or even earlier.